How to Replace Old WordPress Site With New WordPress Site?

-Do you want to modify your website but you are worried that your site will be down for weeks on end?
+Do you want to replace old WordPress site with new WordPress site but you are worried that your site will be down for weeks on end?
 After all, no one wants to serve a maintenance page or worse a broken page to their readers, clients, or potential customers.

 We faced a similar challenge when we decided to renovate our website.
 We ended up trying and testing just about every method under the sun.